eclipse-ecsp/utils/README.md

 ## Announcements
-All updates to this library are documented in our [Release Notes](./release_notes.txt) and [releases](https://github.com/HARMAN-Automotive/utils/releases).
+All updates to this library are documented in our [Release Notes](./release_notes.txt) and [releases](https://github.com/eclipse-ecsp/utils/releases).
-For the versions available, see the [tags on this repository](https://github.com/HARMAN-Automotive/utils/tags).
+For the versions available, see the [tags on this repository](https://github.com/eclipse-ecsp/utils/tags).

-## Test commit
-Test commit
-Test commit 2